slsa-framework/slsa/README.md

     this must provide a justification.)
 *   **[Source Integrity]** All input artifacts were fetched in a manner that prevents tampering, such as TLS.

-*   **[Provenance]** Signed provenance recorded the input artifacts, output artifacts, build environment, and top-level entry point (e.g. `make`) and cannot be falsified.
+**[Provenance]** An artifact's provenance qualifies for SLSA 3 if:

+*   **[Available]** Provenance is available to the consumer of the artifact, or to whomever is verifying the policy, and it contains at least the cryptographic hash of the aritfact, the identity of the system that performed the build, and the top-level source repository (i.e. the one containing the build script).
+*   **[Tamper Resistant]** The build platform generates the provenance and the platform's users cannot falsify it.
+*   **[Dependencies]** The provenance records all build dependencies, meaning every artifact that was available to the build script.
+This includes the initial state of the machine, VM, or container of the build worker.

 **[Deploy]** An artifact deployed to a resource meets SLSA 3 if:

 *   **[Provenance Chain]** There is an unbroken chain of provenance linking the artifact back to its original sources and dependencies.
-*   **[Policy]** The resource's security policy defines the specific top-level resources, build processes, and build entry points that are allowed in its provenance chain.
+*   **[Policy]** The resource's security policy only accepts artifacts with provenance by specific builders and specific top-level source repositories.
     The policy itself is a SLSA 3 source.
-*   **[Enforcement]** Non-policy-compliant artifacts are prevented at the time of deployment and/or use.
-(Whether to allow break-glass bypassing in case of emergency is TBD.)
 *   **[Logging]** The history of deployed artifacts and their provenances is retained for 18 months and is resistant to tampering.